YukselMertKirdar67/DevOps-1/README.md

 ## ☁️ Deployment Architecture (AWS EC2 + Nginx)

-This application is packaged as a JAR file using Maven and deployed to an AWS EC2 instance.
+The application is built using Maven and packaged as a runnable JAR file.
+It is deployed to an AWS EC2 Linux instance and served publicly using Nginx as a reverse proxy.

 ### 🔨 Build

 mvn clean package

-This generates a .jar file inside the `target/` directory.
+This generates the executable JAR file in the `target/` directory.

 ### 🚀 Deployment Steps

-1. Upload the JAR file to AWS EC2 via SFTP.
+1. Transfer the JAR file to the EC2 instance via SFTP.
 2. Connect to EC2 using SSH.
 3. Run the application:

 java -jar app.jar

-The application runs on port 8080 inside EC2.
+The Spring Boot application runs internally on port 8080.

-### 🌍 Reverse Proxy (Nginx)
+### 🌍 Reverse Proxy Configuration

-Nginx is configured on EC2 as a reverse proxy:
+Nginx forwards public HTTP traffic to the Spring Boot application:

-Public IP (Port 80) → Nginx → Spring Boot (Port 8080)
+Internet → EC2 Public IP (Port 80)
+Nginx → localhost:8080 (Spring Boot)

-Users can access the application using:
+Users access the system via:

 http://<EC2_PUBLIC_IP>

 ## 🧪 How to Run